 Sound and music

 Sound is half of your film.
 Turn off the audio on any film and note how different the effect is.
-It’s not just information, dialogue and music that’s missing.
-It’s the feel of the piece, the atmosphere.
+It’s not just information, dialogue and music that’s missing, it’s the feel of the piece, the atmosphere.
 Some directors are particularly attuned to the expressive potential of sound; Alfred Hitchcock, David Lynch.
 They’ll often incorporate sound as part of the basic conception of their films.

 Working with sound

 When planning the sound-track, keep it simple; if you are using iMovie or MovieMaker then the software will force you to keep it limited.
-In better programs, there is a volume line within each audio clip, which you can adjust by pulling up and down.

 Make use of your audio tracks, adjust their respective volumes and weave all the audio you need together.
 Keep it organised (separate dialogue, music and sound effect tracks).
-Paramount in your sound mix is to make sure all dialogue and narration can be understood.

 Sound effects (SFX) are very important and give another dimension to your film.
 These can either be recorded at the same time as filming or can be added later when editing.
 You can also make your own effects after filming.
 This is called ‘foley’ work, you can experiment with all kinds of things to achieve the sounds you’re looking for.
 Did you know that the Mammoth’s footsteps in "Ice Age" was made by dropping a log into a pit of mud.
 Or that the sound of the dragonfly in the opening of "Men in Black" was made using a fan with tape stuck to the blades brushed up against the Foley Artists’ fingers.
 And King Kong's voice was the roar of a lion playing backwards.